 “How do you know?”

 Taylor teased out a lock of hair and brushed it along Char’s chest, leaving a rainbow trail in its wake.
-“I just know, Char.
+“I just know.
 Smudge will protect us, and the babies too.”

-Taylor paused, then continued tracing her hair along his skin.
-“You could say that.
-I am still the spirit-mother, remember?
-The one who woke Aeden up.
+Taylor paused, then continued tracing her hair along his skin. “…Yes.
 The babies will be fine, I promise.
 No Aarden, Vaseth or other meat eater will harm our family.”

 Char frowned.
-“Much could happen.
-They could be killed by vines while climbing, they could get too close to the Asook while playing, they could-”
+“Much could still happen.
+They could be eaten by vines while climbing trees, they could get too close to the Asook while playing, they could-”

 Taylor laughed.
 “You’re already worrying about the right things.
-I think you’ll be a good dad.
-And they’ll grow nice and slow, so you’ll have plenty of time to adapt to their developmental stages.
-They say that parenting is keeping one step ahead of your children, but it’s a new experience for every human parent.
+I think you’ll be a good dad, and like I said they’ll grow nice and slow, so you’ll have plenty of time to adapt to their developmental stages.
+They say parenting is keeping one step ahead of your children, but it’s a new experience for every human parent.
 You’ll be fine.
-Humans don’t have access to Urm to download memories, so they all end up starting from scratch, just like us.”
+Humans mostly end up starting from scratch, just like us.”

 Taylor smiled.
 “It’s fine.
-Nobody’s going to eat our children, and we’ll figure out the parenting thing together.”
+Nothing will eat our children, and we’ll figure out the parenting thing together.”

-“It will take some time to believe the Aarden will not go back to their old ways, Taylor.
-When we fought alongside them, it was different, but now that they have gone home we don’t know what they are doing.”
+“It will take time to believe the Aarden will not go back to their old ways, Taylor.
+We don’t know what they are doing now.”

 Taylor twined her five fingers into his six, stroking his second thumb with her other hand.
-“All we need to do is to keep up communications with them, Char.
-I agree that being separated can cause problems, but remember how Samook lived with us, and it was fine.
-Actually, I miss her a lot and it would be nice if she was here for the birth.
-I’m going to need some female help.”
+“All we need to do is to keep up communications with them.
+I agree that being separated can cause problems, so we should do something about that.
+I’ll talk to Kral about it in the morning and see if he’s up for visitors.
+It will be nice to see Kaz-ur and Samook again, anyway.
+I miss her a lot and it would be nice if she could be here when I deliver the babies.”

 “Plenty of time, then.
-Do not worry.
-But Aarden also do not have babies, and she is a juvenile, just over a year old.
-She will not know what to do either.
-Why do you need her?”
+But Aarden do not have babies, and she is a juvenile.
+She will not know what to do, so why do you need her?”